All posts

 What parts of the sunpeak API are host-specific?

-The core sunpeak import (useToolData, useAppState, useDisplayMode, useHostContext, SafeArea, ResourceConfig) is fully host-agnostic.
-Host-specific utilities live under subpath imports like sunpeak/chatgpt, which exports ChatGPTSimulator and buildDevSimulations.
-Most apps never need host-specific code.
+The core sunpeak import (useToolData, useAppState, useDisplayMode, useHostContext, SafeArea, ResourceConfig) is fully host-agnostic and maps directly to the MCP Apps protocol.
+Host-specific utilities live under subpath imports: sunpeak/chatgpt for ChatGPT-only hooks like useUploadFile, useRequestCheckout, and useRequestModal.
+The Inspector component lives under sunpeak/inspector, and test fixtures under sunpeak/test.
+Most apps never import anything outside the core.